a144z/Cursor-Recovery-Web/README.md

 # Cursor Recovery Web

 A modern Next.js web application for recovering and viewing Cursor IDE chat conversations from `.vscdb` database files.
-Built with Next.js 14, TypeScript, Shadcn UI, and optimized for performance.
+Built with Next.js 15, TypeScript, Shadcn UI, and **100% client-side processing** - your data never leaves your browser!

 ## Why This Tool Exists